 SPECIAL CLOUGHIE BANNER

-The double-sided banner was specially made for Nottingham City Council and was hung outside the city’s Council House.
-It features a picture of Cloughie alongside his famous quote: “If God had wanted us to play football in the clouds, he’d have put grass up there.”
+A special piece of Cloughie memorabilia was sold for £870 in an online auction.
+The double-sided banner was specially made for Nottingham City Council and was hung outside the city's Council House for a civic tribute which was broadcast worldwide.
+It features a picture of Cloughie alongside one of his famous quotes.

-The successful bidder will also be offered the opportunity of having the banner presented to them pitch-side at Nottingham Forest’s City Ground before a home match (on a mutually convenient date in the next two months).
-They will also be offered two match tickets for the game, courtesy of Nottingham Forest.
-The banner itself does not feature any club emblems, so should appeal to fans of any club.
+The successful bidder had the opportunity of having the banner presented to them pitch-side at Nottingham Forest's City Ground before a home match, along with two match tickets, courtesy of Nottingham Forest.

-Proceeds from the auction on eBay will go to the Brian Clough Statue Fund, which aims to raise £60,000 for a statue of the Master Manager in Nottingham city centre.
-The banner has been kindly donated to the fund’s committee by the city council, which supports and administers the fund.
+The proceeds of the auction went to the Brian Clough Statue Fund in Nottingham which aims to raised £70,000 for a statue of Cloughie in Nottingham city centre.
+The banner was donated to the fund's committee by the city council, which supported and administered the fund.